amedyukhina/CSNet/README.md

 python scripts/predict.py --help
 ```

-Jupyter Notebook version of these scripts are also [available](notebooks).
+Jupyter Notebook versions of these scripts are also [available](notebooks).